Food Allergies: Guidance for Schools

 - Work with the school to develop a plan that accommodates the child's needs throughout the school day, including: when in the classroom and cafeteria; at after-care programs and school-sponsored activities; and when on the school bus.

 - Work with the school to develop a Food Allergy Management and Prevention Plan (FAMPP).
+Refer to the Centers for Disease Control and Prevention’s (CDC) published guidelines for managing food allergies in schools and early care and education programs.

 - Provide written medical documentation, instructions and medications (as directed by a physician), using the Food Allergy Management and Prevention Plan as a guide.
 Include a photo of the child on the written form.